 What are the City Limits of Katy?

 All of the “greater Katy area” lies in the City of Houston’s extraterritorial jurisdiction (ETJ), not Katy’s ETJ.
 This means that most of the greater Katy area is controlled by the city of Houston and that Houston has the ability to annex it in the future.
-The city of Katy cannot annex this area unless the city of Houston releases the area’s ETJ to Katy, which has occurred in several small chunks in recent years.
-The most recent instance of this was in 1997 when Houston ceded about 400 acres of ETJ to the City of Katy to allow the Katy Mills Mall and surrounding parking lot to be built entirely within the City of Katy.
-The city of Katy paid 1 million dollars for this right, but also had added the threat of building the Katy Mills Mall entirely on Katy’s land and placing the parking lot in Houston’s ETJ.
-Thus being of no tax benefit to Houston.
+The City of Katy cannot annex this area unless the City of Houston releases the area’s ETJ to Katy, which has occurred in several small tracts of land in recent years.
+The City of Katy has recently taken steps to annex land, thus extending the western city limits to Pederson Road.